Priority Management

 • low

-• The priority level of an entity is defined by default when discovered, can be updated per entity or defined by policy or externally managed.
+• The priority level of an entity is defined by default when discovered, and can be updated per entity, defined by policy, or managed externally.

-• Entities are usually filtered when forwarding alerts to a third party, such as emails or a ticketing system, based on their priority level.
+• Entities are usually filtered when forwarding alerts to a third party, such as email or a ticketing system, based on their priority level.

-• The priority is a valuable concept that can be leveraged to reduce noise and alert fatigue, a frequent and recommended practice is to focus on high and critical priorities, while other priorities can be considered over time.
+• Priority is a valuable concept that can be leveraged to reduce noise and alert fatigue.
+A frequent and recommended practice is to focus on high and critical priorities, while other priorities can be considered over time.

 vtenant_view001.png